 Imagine there’s a storm blowing up.
 You have minimum vision.
 The temperature has fallen below minus 25 C. The nearest civilisation is tens of kilometres away, and you are surrounded by glaciers and frozen fjords.
 Somewhere close a polar bear roams.
 In a situation like this you must be capable of fending for yourself.

 So begins the safety warning at the museum in Longyearbyen, on the subject of venturing beyond the settlement.
 It goes on to explain how, if confronted by a bear, you should be sufficiently proficient with a high-powered rifle to be able to take your time and aim for the heart or lung region to ensure a kill.
-Prerequisites for a camping trip are trip-wire flare systems, a pack of dogs, or a willingness to sit polar bear guard throughout the night.
+Prerequisites for a camping excursion are trip-wire flare systems, a pack of dogs, or a willingness to sit polar bear guard throughout the night.
 Which is four months long.
 It therefore seems particularly unfair that this is a place where it’s forbidden to die.